enasequence/read_docs/faq/runs.rst

 It is a 32-character string calculated from the file, and is unique to that file.
 We recalculate the MD5sum after you complete your submission and confirm that it matches the value you registered.
 Therefore, if the upload procedure fails to deliver the full file, this will be evident from the checksum.
-You will have calculated this value previously and included it in your submission: you can see the value you registered in the notification email, as is the case above.
+You may have calculated this value previously and included it in your submission: you can see the value you registered in the notification email, as is the case above.
-If you used the graphical Webin File Uploader program, the MD5 will have been calculated automatically for you.
+Alternatively, if you used the graphical Webin File Uploader program, the MD5 will have been calculated automatically for you.

 The error could indicate a failure in the file transfer process as described, or it could be that the wrong MD5 value was registered in the first place.